Axelrod-Python/Axelrod/docs/tutorials/getting_started/command_line.rst

 ===========================

-Once :code:`axelrod` is installed you have access to a `run_axelrod` script that can help run some of the tournaments, include the tournament that involves all of the strategies from the library.
+Once :code:`axelrod` is installed you have access to a `run_axelrod` script that can help run some of the tournaments, including the tournament that involves all of the strategies from the library.
 You can view them on this repository:
 `https://github.com/Axelrod-Python/tournament/`_